-This corresponds to the findings by Yauwenas et al. (2017) who did research on blade-passage noise and claimed a significant contribution of the tower.
-While Yauwenas et al. investigated a small model turbine with a symmetric blade in stationary air and a BPF of $45\,\mathrm{Hz}$, the present study shows that their assumption is also valid for a realistic multi megawatt turbine under uniform inflow and a BPF in the low frequency range.

-- In a second study, the influence of degrees of freedom in the structural model is investigated using three cases, one with steady blade deformation already regarded in the first study, another with flexible blades and a third with additionally flexible tower and foundation.
+- 5 Evaluating the aeroacoustic immission on the ground at a distance of 1000 m shows similar results.
+Through the presence of the tower a tonal noise emission with prominent peaks at BPF harmonics arises.
+Reduced blade-tower distance further increases the amplitudes of BPF harmonics especially at higher frequencies.
+Comparing the contributions of tower and rotor to the noise emission shows a strong directivity for the rotor emission in the direction of the rotor axis and a weak directivity for the tower emission except at BPF.
+Generally the emission from the tower is stronger in all directions in the regarded frequency range. - 10 This corresponds to the findings by Yauwenas et al. (2017) who did research on blade-passage noise and claimed a significant contribution of the tower.
+While Yauwenas et al. investigated a small model turbine with a symmetric blade in stationary air and a BPF of 45 Hz, the present study shows that their assumption is also valid for a realistic multi megawatt turbine under uniform inflow and a BPF in the low frequency range. - In a second study, the influence of degrees of freedom in the structural model was investigated using three cases, one with steady blade deformation already regarded in the first study, another with flexible blades and a third with additionally flexible tower and foundation.
 Flexible blades have only a minor impact on the calculated tower base loads.
 Structural eigenmodes play a more significant role in the third case when tower and foundation are flexible too.
-The peaks at BPF harmonics are still prominent but the amplitudes change and the maxima are shifted towards BPF harmonics close to structural eigenfrequencies. - Additionally, peaks corresponding to the first bending modes of the tower $(0.32\,\mathrm{Hz})$ occur, being dominant in the spectrum of M_x .
+The peaks at BPF harmonics are still prominent but the amplitudes change and the maxima are shifted towards BPF harmonics close to structural eigenfrequencies.
+Additionally, peaks corresponding to the first bending modes of the tower (0.32 Hz) occur, being dominant in F_y and M_x - 20 spectra.
 Concerning aeroacoustics, the emission slightly increases but no clear influence of structural eigenmodes can be found in the regarded frequency range.